Sea lion: Parasites and diseases

 Galapagos sea lions (Zalophus wollebaeki) can be infected with Philophthalmus zalophi, an eye fluke.
 These infections have heavy impacts on the survival of juveniles.
-The disease appears to be compounded by global warming.
-The number of infectious stages of different parasites species has a strong correlation with temperature change, therefore it is essential to consider the correlation between the increasing number of parasitic infections and climate changes.
+The disease appears to be compounded by global warming, as the number of infectious stages of different parasites species has a strong correlation with temperature change.
 The Galapagos Islands go through seasonal changes in sea surface temperatures, which consist of high temperatures from the beginning of January through the month of May and lower temperatures throughout the rest of the year.
 Parasites surfaced in large numbers when the sea temperature was at its highest.
-Furthermore, data was collected by capturing sea lions in order to measure and determine their growth rates.
-Their growth rates were noted along with the citings of parasites which were found under the eyelid.
-The shocking results were that sea lions are affected by the parasites from the early ages of 3 weeks old up until the age of 4 to 8 months.
+Furthermore, data published in 2015 was collected by capturing sea lions in order to measure and determine their growth rates.
+Their growth rates were noted along with the sightings of parasites which were found under the eyelid.
+The results were that sea lions are affected by the parasites from the early ages of 3 weeks old up until the age of 4 to 8 months.

 The parasites found in the eye fluke did serious damage to the eye.
 From the data collected, 21 of the 91 survived; with a total of 70 deaths in just a span of two years.
-The parasites are attacking the pups at such young ages; thus causing the pups to not reach the age of reproduction.
+The parasites are attacking the pups at such young ages and causing the pups to not reach the age of reproduction.
 The death rates of the pups is surpassing the fertility rate by far.
 Since most pups are unable to reach the age of reproduction, the population is not growing fast enough to keep the species out of endangerment.
-Other parasites, like Anisakis and heartworm can also infect sea lions.
+Other parasites, like Anisakis and heartworm, can also infect sea lions.